-During this tour we’ll go hiking through snow-topped mountains and fields of yellow and red flowers feasting on shish kebab and grilled vegetables.
+You can go hiking through snow-topped mountains and fields of yellow and red flowers feasting on shish kebab and grilled vegetables.
 Don't be surprised if you're offered homemade mulberry vodka or fruits by the locals even if they don’t know you.
-The people of Karabakh are extremely hospitable.
+The people of Artsakh are extremely hospitable.

 Itinerary in brief

 Day 2.
 Stepanakert City Tour: Rebirth Square, Museum of Artsakh (Karabakh) History and Country Study, Central Bazaar, Statue “We and Our Mountains”- national landmark, Amaras Monastery.
-Walking tour to a huge 2000year old platanus (plane) tree.
+2035-year old platanus (plane) tree.
+Overnight in Stepanakert.

 Day 4.
-Shushi city tour: Persian Mosque, St. All-Saviour Church.
-Hiking in Jldrduz Gorge with stunning views.
-Departure to Yerevan visiting Karahunj – Armenian Stonehenge (7500years old) and Tatev Monastery riding the world’s longest aerial tramway (5.7km) en route.
+Shushi city tour: Persian Mosque, All-Saviour Church.
+Hiking in Hunot Gorge famous for its cave-spring known as "mossy umbrella".
+Departure to Yerevan visiting Karahunj (Armenian Stonehenge) and Tatev Monastery riding the world’s longest aerial tramway (5.7km) en route.

-In the evenings we’ll take a stroll at the "Rebirth" square with its unique illumination and laser show serves as the main place of promenade for the local residents and the visitors of the capital.
+with its unique illumination and laser show serving as the main place of promenade for the local residents.
 During your walk in the city you can be convinced once again by the fact that the inhabitants of the capital of Karabakh are too friendly, hospitable and opened to dialogue.
 Overnight in Stepanakert.

-*This tour can be extended for one more day in Nagorno Karabakh by a jeep tour.
+*This tour can be extended for one more day in Nagorno Karabakh.

 Day 5.
-Visit Big Jermajur— warm mineral spring similar by its features to Jermuk (Armenia) and Karlov Var (Czech Republic) springs — located in the ravine of the river Tartar.
+Visit Big Jermajur— warm mineral spring similar by its features to Jermuk (Armenia) and Karlovy Vary (Czech Republic) springs — located in the ravine of the river Tartar.
 After taking a bath in those amazing warm waters, we have a picnic lunch.
 Then we continue to Dadivank Monastery.
-It dates back to approximately 9–13th centuries and is located in the forest foot of the mountain Mrav, on the left bank of river Tartar.
-Dadivank was founded by St. Dadi who was the disciple of Thaddeus the Apostle that spread Christianity in Eastern Armenia during the first century A.D.
+It dates back to approximately 9–13th centuries and is located at the foothills of the Mount Mrav, on the left bank of river Tartar.
+Dadivank was founded by St. Dadi who was the disciple of Thaddeus the Apostle who spread Christianity in Eastern Armenia during the 1st century A.D.
 In June, 2007, the grave of St. Dadi was discovered under the holy altar of the main church.